 It's been a life-changing journey through medical school and graduate medical education.
 Now in your final year of residency or fellowship, you can see the light of full-time practice around the corner.
 Here is some expert advice on how to approach the physician job search process.

-Eileen Curl—vice president of search services for Cross Country Search, a physician recruiting firm that is part of Florida-based Cross Country Healthcare—offered insight on what residents and fellows entering the physician job market for the first time should expect.
-Although the timing of a job search is going to vary by medical specialty and other factors, the actual process essentially breaks down to four steps.
+Eileen Curl is principal for physician search at Avoca Search, a recruiting firm headquartered in St. Louis.
+In an interview with the AMA, she offered insight on what residents and fellows entering the physician job market for the first time should expect.
+Although the timing of a job search is going to vary by physician specialty and other factors, the actual process essentially breaks down to four steps.

 Information gathering

-You should be doing this throughout your training.
+You should be doing this throughout your training, particularly if you have a narrow or specific geographical preference.
 Curl said she is working with residents and fellows who are reaching out to practices years before they enter the job market to determine the setting—private practice, academic, etc.—that might best suit their professional interests.

 Outreach